Sapphire Lifetime

 How to strategize:

-- If you have never held a personal Sapphire card, open the one that best fits your needs between the Preferred and the Reserve.
+• If you have never held a personal Sapphire card, apply for the one that best fits your travel habits, annual fee tolerance, and Hyatt strategy.

-- Because of the new lifetime restrictions, be more selective and wait for an elevated welcome offer before applying.
+• Because of the lifetime restrictions, be selective and wait for an elevated welcome offer when possible.

-- If you later decide to downgrade, the Chase Freedom Unlimited or Chase Freedom Flex are the best options.
+• If you later decide to downgrade, the Chase Freedom Unlimited or Chase Freedom Flex are usually the best options.

-- Before canceling or downgrading, make sure you still hold one of the four cards that allow transfers to partners, or you will lose that ability.
+• Before canceling or downgrading, make sure you still hold one of the four cards that allow partner transfers, or move your points to someone in your household who does.

-- For the Sapphire Reserve Business card, the most advantageous strategy is to wait for an elevated welcome offer since you can only earn the bonus once.
+• For the Sapphire Reserve Business, wait for an elevated welcome offer when possible since you can only earn the bonus once.

 Importance of this Rule